gitLSW/rag-chat/API_Documentation.md

 ### Document Processing & Storage
 The system aims to provide a semantic search and metadata extraction from natural text documents as well as a LLM chat infused with relevant context data.
 After uploading a file, the system extracts its text as a string via different extraction libraries or an OCR, if the file is a scanned PDF (page contains a image).
-The extracted text gets split into paragraphs and the paragraphs get vectorized by the `BERT Sentence Transformer`.
+The extracted text gets persisted and split into paragraphs and the paragraphs get vectorized by the `BERT Sentence Transformer`.
 These paragraph vector embeddings get saved alongside the exact page and documentId in a VectorDB (`ChromaDB`).
 If no document metadata or type was provided the system will automatically try to find a document type by comparing the sentence emebddings of each paragraph to every previously defined JSON schema, by checking the alignment of the vectors via the dot-product.
 Only if they align above a certain threshold, will the document type receive a score point.